The Complete Guide To Square Payroll Pricing

 - Square Marketing: Costs upwards of $20 depending on customer contacts

 - Square Appointments: Free for one user, then costs upwards of $29/month for more staff

 Depending on the type of employees you have, the number of employees you have, and the number of Square add-ons you need (such as marketing, appointments, etc.), Square Payroll can cost anywhere from $5/month-$84/month+.

 Whether you’re looking for a simple way to handle payroll arithmetic and cutting checks or are aiming to beef up your business with online sales and marketing, Square has something for you.
-If you’re ready to get started with Square Payroll, check out our how to use Square Payroll guide.
+It’s also very easy to learn how to use Square Payroll.